Vassil Ivanov Kunchev, Levski, whom the present-day Bulgarians consider

 rise the Bulgarians in revolt.
 Levski, who was in Bulgaria at that

-time and was well-aware that the
+time and was well-aware that the Excerpt from THE

 This site is designed and maintained by